Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don't use sharp blades to trim your nails.
 Use a nail clipper and file instead.

 Wearing proper footwear is very important.
-If areas of your feet have been damaged by too much pressure, your health care provider may recommend changing your footwear.
+If areas of your feet have been damaged by too much pressure, your healthcare provider may recommend changing your footwear.
 In some cases, avoiding high heels or tight work boots may be all that’s needed.
-Or, your health care provider may recommend special shoes or custom inserts.
+Or, your healthcare provider may recommend special shoes or custom inserts.
 These help protect your feet and keep existing irritations from getting worse.
-If you need special footwear, ask your health care provider if you qualify for Medicare’s diabetic shoe program.
+If you need special footwear, ask your healthcare provider if you qualify for Medicare's custom-molded and extra-depth diabetic shoe and insert program.

 Note: If you have any kind of break in the skin of your foot or ankle, keep the area clean.
-Then call your doctor — especially if the area doesn’t appear to be healing.
+Then call your healthcare provider—especially if the area doesn’t appear to be healing.